Highbeek/learnHub/README.md

-# LearnHub: Learn, Explore, and Grow
+# 📖LearnHub: Learn, Explore, and Grow

 **LearnHub** is an interactive learning app designed to empower users to expand their knowledge through a variety of courses.
 Users can sign in with Google, select courses of interest, and access a curated collection of learning materials, including videos and books.
 This app enhances the learning experience by providing diverse resources in one place.